microchip-pic-avr-examples/avr128da48-tcb-frequency-dutycycle-measurement-mplab/README.md

 <p align="center">
   <img width=auto height=auto src="images/blockdiagram.png">
-  <br><strong>Fig 1 : Block diagram view of the system used for Frequency and Duty cycle measurement<br>
+  <br>Fig 1 : Block diagram view of the system used for Frequency and Duty cycle measurement<br>
 </p>

 In this example,